I was a dreamer, because I needed it

 I was a dreamer and I created a world on my own - a place where I felt understood, inspired and free.

-The 'real' world remained difficult, but I had found what I needed to go on.
+The 'real' world remained challenging, but I found what I needed to go on.

 Back then I created for myself alone.
-Only later did I realize what kind of gift I had been given.
+Only later did I realize what gift I had been given.

-Or to read that one line that explains your inner world so clearly that it makes you understand yourself better, and feel alive.
+Or to read that one line that explains your inner world so clearly that it makes you understand yourself better.

 As a teenager, music spoke for me - it was my connection to the world.

-Today, it's still the place where I feel most alive.
+Today, it's the place where I feel most alive.

-When I first went on stage, at 15, it didn't feel like foreign ground.
-I moved as if I had always been there.
+And when I first went on stage, at 15, it didn't feel like foreign ground.
+I moved as if I had always been there and I knew: